riceissa/ea-forum-reader/tutorial.md

 3. Type `{output_type(input)}` into GraphiQL and hover over `input` and click on the type after `input` (e.g. `MultiCommentInput`, `SingleCommentInput`).
+   A column on the right should appear.
-   Depending on the fields listed, there will now be two ways to proceed.
+   Depending on the fields listed in that column, there will now be two ways to proceed.
    (Generally, it seems like singular output types (e.g. `comment`) will have `selector` and plural output types (e.g. `comments`) will have `terms`.)